niyajali/fluentui-system-icons/build-logic/README.md

 A Gradle plugin for automatically syncing Microsoft FluentUI System Icons with Jetpack Compose projects.
 Converts SVG icons to ImageVectors with style-based organization.

+**🛡️ Library-Safe Approach**: This plugin is designed for library development and follows a **strictly additive strategy** - it only adds new icons and never modifies or deletes existing ones to avoid breaking changes in dependent projects.

 ## 🚀 Features

 - **Flexible Source**: Git integration OR local directory for development